-In addition to the requirements of the Chelmsford Local Plan (2020), proposals for development in or which are likely to have an impact on the Critical Drainage Areas as identified on Figure 21 should, where appropriate and through the use of Sustainable Urban Drainage Systems and/or storm water harvesting and recycling, result in a surface water run-off rate equal or better to an equivalent greenfield surface water run-off rate for that Area.
+In addition to the requirements of the Chelmsford Local Plan (2020), proposals for development in or which are likely to have an impact on the Critical Drainage Areas as identified on Map 15 should, where appropriate and through the use of Sustainable Urban Drainage Systems and/ or storm water harvesting and recycling, result in a surface water run-off rate equal or better than the 1 year greenfield surface water run-off rate for that Area.
+The design of Sustainable Urban Drainage Systems should have regard to the standards set out in the Essex SUDS Design Guide.